 In The Pirate Hunter, Richard Zacks sets out to rectify that, telling the true story of the man behind the legend.

-Zacks draws on a wealth of primary sources to paint a detailed picture of Kidd’s life, from his humble beginnings as a pirate hunter to his final days as a pirate himself.
+Zacks draws on a wealth of primary sources to paint a detailed picture of Kidd’s life, from his humble beginnings as a skilled and respected sailor and pirate hunter, to his final days as a pirate captain himself.

-Along the way, we meet some of the colorful characters who crossed Kidd’s path, including Blackbeard and William III.
+Along the way, we meet some of the colorful characters who crossed paths with Captain Kidd, including fellow pirate captain Blackbeard and King William III.
 And we learn about the politics and economics that drove piracy in those days.

-The Pirate Hunter is a thoroughly researched and well-written book that brings to life one of history’s most fascinating figures.
+The Pirate Hunter is a thoroughly researched and well-written book that brings to life one of history’s most fascinating figures and a truly infamous pirate.
 If you love pirate history, this is definitely a book you should check out.